aapandy2/predicting_nba_player_retention/Data/data_sources.md

 In this folder, there are subfolders that contain how .csv files were gathered (CountingStats, PlayerIdentification, SalaryData, TransactionData) and a folder (DataToMerge) that contains the process for merging the different .csv files into one file.
 Below, we provide a brief description of each subfolder.

 ### AdvancedStats
 This subfolder contains two subfolders 'data_cleaning' that contains the advanced_stats.csv file, with a clean_advanced_stats.ipynb notebook that cleans that csv file.
-The other subfolder 'data_collection' has an Advanced.csv file that
+The other subfolder 'data_collection' has an Advanced.csv file that was the file of stats obtained from https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats, License: CCO: Public Domain (https://creativecommons.org/publicdomain/zero/1.0/)

 ### CountingStats
 To collect the NBA counting stats, we make use of the nba_api library to pull the counting stats for all players listed on the official NBA website.